 Adjusting to life with dentures may take a little time.
 You should be able to chew most foods with dentures that fit properly, however you may need a little practice at first.
-Here are some tips for learning to eat with dentures:

 - Distribute your food evenly on both sides in the back of your mouth when you chew, this will help keep your dentures more stable while you eat.